4ltern4te/attacksible/README.md

 Presently supporting Fedora and Debian.

-We plan to do an overhaul of the project shortly...
+We are in the midst of a bit of an overhaul..
 - restructure the categories
 - loads of tools to add
 - uplift the configs to newer ansible magic